ramonszo/zuck.js/README.md

 On mobile browsers, video can't play without a user gesture.
 So the script try to play audio only when user click to see a next story.
 When the story is playing automatically, the video is muted, but an alert is displayed to user click to hear audio.

-As someone said: Isn't a bug.
-It's a feature. :)
+Link on stories opens in new window too.
+This behaviour occurs because most websites blocks to be embeded on iFrames.

 ## Compatibility
 IE 10 and other browsers.
-Not tested on IE9, but if you really want this compatibility, maybe you'll just have to add a classList polyfill.
+Not tested on IE9, but if you really want this compatibility, you'll just have to add a classList polyfill.

 ## How to use